apache/openwhisk/docs/actions-go.md

 For running tests, editing without errors with package resolution, you need to use a `src` folder, place the sources that belongs to the main package in the `src` and place sources of your package in the `src/hello` folder.

 You should import it your subpackage with `import "hello"`.
-Note this means if you want to compile locally you have to set your `GOPATH` to parent directory of your `src` directory.
+Note this means if you want to compile locally you have to set your `GOPATH` to parent of your `src` directory.
 If you use VSCode, you need to enable the `go.inferGopath` option.

 When you send the sources, you will have to zip the content of the `src` folder, *not* the main directory.
 For example: